Gulfstream Aerospace

 PCU — Personal Control Unit

 The passenger-facing interface, available on iPhone and Android via the App Store.
-The PCU gives travellers direct control over their personal environment without crew intermediation — a curated, simplified view of the same systems available on the GTS.
+The PCU gives travellers direct control over their personal environment without crew intermediation.

 PCU Home Screen